chanym/analyze_web/README.md

 There is a catch though as I am using a public API key which only allows me to verify against virustotal 4 times per minute

-Please insert your own virustotal API key in order for the script to work
+Please insert your own virustotal API key in order for the script to work.

+Need to install below mention gems gem install uirusu gem install redcarpet

 Usage - ./analyze_web.rb [user-agent] [url]